geoarrow/geoarrow/format.md

 the child name of the middle list should be "rings"; the child name of the inner list should be "vertices".

+**Mixed**: `DenseUnion`

+So far, all geometry array types listed above have required that all geometries in the array be of the same type.
+An array of mixed geometry type is represented as a dense union containing one or more of the above geometry array types.

+In order to determine the meaning of each underlying array in the union, each child array in the union is required to have a [GeoArrow extension type](./extension-types.md) set.

+The mixed array allows for elements in the array to be of different geometry types.
+Note that the mixed array does not support the equivalent of a GeometryCollection, because it only allows for _one_ geometry per row.

+- The union array may not contain more than one child array of a given geometry type.
+- The union array may not contain a GeometryCollection array (this restriction may be relaxed in the future to allow nested GeometryCollections).

+Note that single and multi geometries of the same type can be stored together in a Multi encoding.
+For example, a mix of Polygon and MultiPolygon can be stored as MultiPolygons, with a Polygon being represented as a length-1 MultiPolygon.
+This is recommended over a mixed geometry array if possible because it has less overhead per geometry.

+**GeometryCollection**: `List<Mixed>`

+An array of GeometryCollections is represented as a list of mixed geometries.
+Each element of the array thus represents one or more geometries of mixed type.

+Nested GeometryCollections are not yet supported, but can be in the future if we relax the restriction that a mixed array cannot recursively contain a GeometryCollection array.

 ### Missing values (nulls)

 Arrow supports missing values through a validity bitmap, and for nested data